Spectroscopic observations of progenitor activity 100 days before a Type Ibn supernova: Conclusion

 \section{Conclusion}

 In this Letter, we present an unprecedented dataset of progenitor activity of a Type Ibn SN almost 150 days before core-collapse occurs.
-The observed luminosity increases exponentially during this time, while the object maintained an almost constant photospheric radius.
 Pre-SN spectra reveal a complex evolving \ion{He}{I} profile.
 These observations of \fyq and the final moments of the progenitor, highlight that the progenitors to CCSNe can undergo some extreme instabilities shortly before their final demise.

 Progenitor analysis typically occurs after the star has been destroyed, by searching through archival images, and measuring the photometric properties of the assumed progenitor.
 Although this area of transient astronomy is in its infancy, the repercussions of detecting precursor activity are immense, highlighting that the progenitor is not in a equilibrium state, and may not be represented well by standard stellar evolutionary models. \fyq and similar transients, highlight that the pre-SN appearance of the progenitor is non-trivial, and without careful consideration, may produce misleading results in supernova progenitor studies.